Vyral/base-template/_posts/2018-05-02-wicker-homes-group-at-keller-williams-presents-red-day-2018.md

 On May 10th, we will be partnering with a local charity called,&nbsp;<u>Backpack Buddies</u>, to provide meal packs for weekends and holidays for these children who need our help.

-This is part of an annual event at Keller Williams called,&nbsp;**RED Day****,** where 170,000 Keller Williams associates volunteer in their local communities to give back.
+This is part of an annual event at Keller Williams called,&nbsp;<span class="text-color">**RED Day****</span>,** where 170,000 Keller Williams associates volunteer in their local communities to give back.
 Making a difference in the lives of others and bettering the communities that we serve is at the very heart of the Keller Williams culture, and YOU CAN HELP!

 #### &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp;<span class="text-color">**\*\*Here’s how you can help\*\***</span>